 The Act of Creation

 Most with Asperger’s are intelligent and creative.
 Like anyone, they want to express themselves.
 The act of creating something is powerful and rewarding.
 Most look to computers as their medium of creation.
 I understand this feeling, as I felt intense pride and accomplishment as I completed a project.
 I made something from nothing, something others will use.
 My creation will benefit others.
 Therefore, I have meaning.
-I admit I miss this feeling, as I am no longer a web designer or work in Information Technology.
+I admit I miss this feeling, as I am no longer a web designer or working in Information Technology.
 Sometimes, looking at a screen of code can be soothing, knowing I can manipulate it to my will.
-This is the same feeling Asperger’s have when working on computers.
+This is the same feeling that people with Asperger’s have when working on computers.

 In Their Own World

 On the Internet, you can be who you want to be.
 If you are a loner with few friends in the real world, you can make many friends online and feel you are no longer a loner.
 If you feel you accomplish little in real life, you can play an online game, become a master at it, and convince yourself you have meaning.
 If you feel you have little control over your life, you can design websites and computer programs and control what you want.
-Online, you can be anyone you want, and this is addicting.
+Online, you can be anyone you want, and this is addictive.
 Online accomplishments should not be ignored.
 However, they can overshadow real-life accomplishments if not careful.

 Most Asperger’s clients I have treated spend 10+ hours daily on the computer, sometimes 15-20.
 I have seen withdrawal symptoms if not connected to the Internet.
 There is nothing wrong with being on the Internet, but if it is your entire life, it is a problem.